sensu/sensu-docs/content/sensu-go/6.5/operations/control-access/rbac.md

 #### View role bindings and cluster role bindings

-You can use [sensuctl][2] to see a list of role bindings within Sensu:
+You can use [sensuctl][2] to list all role bindings within Sensu:

 {{< code shell >}}
 sensuctl role-binding list
 {{< /code >}}

-To see the details for a specific role binding:
+To review the details for a specific role binding:

 {{< code shell >}}
 sensuctl role-binding info [BINDING-NAME]
 {{< /code >}}

-To see a list of cluster role bindings:
+To list cluster role bindings:

 {{< code shell >}}
 sensuctl cluster-role-binding list